snehaheda/payments-library/REST-API-Docs/index.md

 * `register()` Registers an open transaction in Salesforce.com database without sending it to Stripe server.
 After calling the method, __record__ property is available.

-* `authorize()` Authorizes existing open transaction.
+* `authorize()` Authorizes a new or existing open transaction.
 Throws exception if transaction is already authorized or captured.

-* `capture()` Captures existing authorized transaction.
-Throws exception if transaction is not authorized or its already captured
+* `capture()` Captures a new or existing open/authorized transaction.
+Throws exception if transaction is already captured.

 * `refund()` For making full refund on captured transaction.
 Need to implement.